Want to make sure you’re not making WordPress SEO mistakes on your site?

-We’re glad you’re here to learn what the biggest WordPress SEO mistakes are, so that you can avoid making them.
-SEO is so important for your site’s success!
+We’re glad you’re here to learn what the most common SEO issues are, so that you can avoid making SEO mistakes and keep your WordPress site super SEO friendly.

-While WordPress is definitely SEO friendly, there are still some common mistakes that can easily be made.
-In this article, we’ll go over what the biggest ones are so that you can steer clear of them.
+While WordPress is definitely SEO friendly, there are still some pretty common mistakes that can easily be made.
+In this article, we’ll go over what the biggest ones are and give you some SEO tips to steer clear of them.

-Here are some SEO mistakes you won’t make, now that you know about them!
+Here are the 8 biggest WordPress SEO mistakes you won’t make, now that you know what they are and how to avoid them with our SEO tips for WordPress!

 The very first big SEO mistake you can make with WordPress is not using one of the best SEO plugins.
 They make optimizing WordPress SO much easier!